barumau/panlingue/eng/110_jumle.md

 Someone is of some kind of.
 In short, the subject is what the predicative says.

-The predicative clause is simple in Pandunia.
+The predicative clause is simple in Panlingue.
 What is new for English speakers, is that the copula verb ’to be’ can be left out.
-It’s not necessary in Pandunia.
+It’s not necessary in Panlingue.
 There are two types of predicative clause: verbal and nominal.

     Figure 2.
 Decomposition of the copula clause.